MelquiEugenio/Jogo-dos-Animais-JS/README.md

 # Mind Reading Game
-Webapp game implemeting a binary tree in NodeJS.
+'The Animal Game' webapp implemeting a binary tree in NodeJS.